Description

 $has = $session->exists('name');

-The above code is also used to determine if the session data exists, but it returns true even if the corresponding session item value is null.
+The above code is also used to check if session data exists, with the difference being that when the corresponding session item's value is null, it will still return true.